The Bankrate promise

 Gift cards are usually redeemed at 1 cent per point.
 If you want to receive cash back or a statement credit, on the other hand, you can redeem your points at 0.5 cents per point.
 In other words, this card isn’t ideal as a straight cash back card.
 There are better options out there if that’s your goal.

 However, if you own a premium Citi card, like the Citi Premier® Card, combining your points on that card and transferring them to a high-value Citi transfer partner can get you as much as 1.0 cents per point, according to Bankrate valuations.

 Is the Citi Rewards+ Card right for you?

+If you’re looking for a card with no annual fee that offers decent points on gas and groceries, the Citi Rewards+ Card may be worth it.
 However, it does matter where you buy your gas and groceries.
-For instance, if you regularly buy groceries at Target or Sam’s Club — which are considered wholesale clubs, not supermarkets — these purchases won’t qualify for the additional points.
+For instance, if you regularly buy groceries at Target or Sam’s Club — which are not considered supermarkets — these purchases won’t qualify under the 2X rate.

 Other options to consider

-Citi Double Cash
+Citi® Double Cash Card

 The bottom line

 If you spend a lot on gas and groceries and enjoy finding ways to maximize your rewards, you’ll probably like the Citi Rewards+ Card.
 Citi’s round-up feature helps you get more bang for your buck — especially on your smallest purchases — and the opportunity for 10 percent of your points back on the first 100,000 points redeemed annually is icing on the cake.